aduffeck/has_alter_ego/README.md

-# schizophrenia
+# has_alter_ego

-schizophrenia makes it possible to keep seed and live data transparently in parallel.
-In contrast to other seed data approaches schizophrenia synchronizes the seed definitions with your database objects automagically unless you've overridden it in the database.
+has_alter_ego makes it possible to keep seed and live data transparently in parallel.
+In contrast to other seed data approaches has_alter_ego synchronizes the seed definitions with your database objects automagically unless you've overridden it in the database.

 # Installation

 ## Rails 2.3.x
 ### As a plugin
-    script/plugin install git://github.com/aduffeck/schizophrenia.git
+    script/plugin install git://github.com/aduffeck/has_alter_ego.git
-    script/generate schizophrenia
+    script/generate has_alter_ego
     rake db:migrate

 ### As a gem
 Add the following line to your config/environment.rb file:
-    config.gem "schizophrenia"
+    config.gem "has_alter_ego"
 Then
-    gem install schizophrenia
+    gem install has_alter_ego
-    script/generate schizophrenia
+    script/generate has_alter_ego
     rake db:migrate

 # Usage

 The seed data is defined in YAML files called after the model's table.
-The files are expected in db/fixtures/schizophrenia.
+The files are expected in db/fixtures/alter_egos.

-Say you have a Model Car. schizophrenia is enabled with the has_schizophrenia method:
+Say you have a Model Car. has_alter_ego is enabled with the has_alter_ego method:

     create_table :cars do |t|
       t.string :brand